NetPenguins/homelabs/kubernetes-cluster/README.md

 > [!IMPORTANT]
 > Before running this, ensure a solid understanding of what the [Vagrantfile](./Vagrantfile) is going to do.
 It is particulary important to review the resource allocations and ensure your host machine can handle it.

+>[!WARNING]
+> The use of saving files and states to the host is not a viable production practice and should be replaced with some form of vaulting.

 ## Example Usage

 >[!NOTE]